psoder/modsim-project/project-spec.md

 | Pontus Söderlund | psoder@kth.se |
 | Michael Morales Sundstedt | micms@kth.se |

+## Grade
+We're aiming for a pass, but we both believe that this question is pretty stupid since the grade should be based on what we've done and not what grade we're aiming for.

 ## Simulating Orbital Mechanics

 Not a Master Thesis Proposal